-As there is often severe competition in post-conflict labour markets, youth will often have very limited access to existing jobs.
+As there is commonly steep competition in post-conflict labour markets, youth will often have very limited access to existing jobs.
 The large majority of youth will need to start their own businesses, in groups or individually.
 To increase their success rate, DDR practitioners should:

-- develop young people's ability to deal with the problems they will face in the world of work through business development education.
-They should learn the following sets of skills: - being enterprising learning to see and respond to opportunities; - business development skills learning to investigate and develop a business idea; - business management skills learning how to get a business going and manage it successfully. - develop the capacities of young entrepreneurs to manage businesses that positively contribute to sustainable development in their communities and societies and that do no harm. - encourage business persons and agricultural leaders to support young (or young potential) entrepreneurs during the vital first years of their new enterprise by transferring their knowledge, experience and contacts to them.
+- Develop young people's ability to deal with the problems they will face in the world of work through business development education.
+They should learn the following sets of skills: - □ Being enterprising learning to see and respond to opportunities; - □ Business development learning to investigate and develop a business idea; - □ Business management learning how to get a business going and sustain it successfully. - Develop the capacities of young entrepreneurs to manage businesses that positively contribute to sustainable development in their communities and societies and that do no harm.

+- Encourage businesspersons and agricultural leaders to support young (or young potential) entrepreneurs during the vital first years of their new enterprise by transferring their knowledge, experience and contacts to them.
 They can do this by providing on-the-job learning, mentoring, including them in their networks and associations, and using youth businesses to supply their own businesses.
-The more support a young entrepreneur receives in the first years of their business, the better their chances of creating a sustainable business or of becoming more employable. - ensure business-focused DDR activities align with national priorities and strategies in order to maximise potential access to resources and government support. - provide access to business training.
-Among several business training methods, Start Your Business, for start-ups, and Start and Improve Your Business (SIYB) help train people who train entrepreneurs and through this multiplier effect, reach a large number of unemployed or potential business starters.
-SIYB is a sustainable and cost- effective method that equips young entrepreneurs with the practical management skills needed in a competitive business environment.
-If the illiteracy rate among young combatants is very high, other methods are available, such as Grassroots Management Training.
+The more support a young entrepreneur receives in the first years of their business, the better their chances of creating a sustainable business or of becoming more employable. - Ensure business-focused DDR activities align with national priorities and strategies to maximize potential access to resources and Government support. - Provide access to business training.
+Among several business training methods, Start Your Business, for start-ups, and Start and Improve Your Business help train people who train entrepreneurs and, through this multiplier effect, reach many unemployed or potential business starters.
+Start and Improve Your Business is a sustainable and cost-effective method that equips young entrepreneurs with the practical management skills needed in a competitive business environment.
+If the illiteracy rate among young combatants is very high, other methods are available, such as Grassroots Management Training.4

-Youth entrepreneurship is more likely to be effective if supported by enabling policies and regulations.
+Youth entrepreneurs are more likely to be successful if supported by enabling policies and regulations.
 For example, efficient and fair regulations for business registration will help young people to start a business in the formal economy.
 Employers' organizations can play an important role in providing one-on-one mentoring to young entrepreneurs.
 Support from a mentor is particularly effective for young entrepreneurs during the first years of business start-up, since this is when youth enterprises tend to have high failure rates.
 It is important that youth themselves control the mentoring relationships they engage in to ensure these are formed on a voluntary basis and are positive in nature.
-Some youth may enjoy more formal structures, while for others an informal arrangement is preferable.
+Some youth may enjoy more formal structures, while others may prefer an informal arrangement.

 Group-based youth entrepreneurship, in the form of associations or cooperatives, is another important way of providing decent jobs for youth ex-combatants and youth formerly associated with armed forces and groups.
 This is because many of the obstacles that young entrepreneurs face can be overcome by working in a team with other people.
-In recognition of this, DDR practitioners should encourage business start-ups in small groups and where possible there should be a balance between civilians and former members of armed forces and groups.
-DDR practitioners should empower these youth businesses by monitoring their performance and defending their interests through business advisory services, including them in employers' and workers' organizations, providing access to business development services and micro-finance, and creating a favourable environment for business development.
+In recognition of this, DDR practitioners should encourage business startups in small groups and, where possible, there should be a balance between civilians and former members of armed forces and groups.
+DDR practitioners should empower these youth businesses by monitoring their performance and defending their interests through business advisory services, including them in employers' and workers' organizations, providing access to business development services and microfinance, and creating a favourable environment for business development.